tyler-bartunek/ShoeBot/README.md

 >Yes, as do other adhesives that have enough strength to reliably anchor the hardware to the outside of the box.

 ## License
-This project is licensed under the terms of the [Apache License 2.0](LICENSE).
+As of 19 November, 2025, this project is licensed under the terms of the [Apache License-2.0](LICENSE).
+Software provided prior to this date was licensed under the terms of the MIT license, and includes the content of the directory `/software/Hardware Characterization/Wheels Module`.
+The transition to the Apache License-2.0 is to reflect that this repository contains more than just software.